The classification of 2-reflective modular forms: Quasi pull-backs of modular forms

-For any reflective modular form constructed in this section, it is possible to work out the weight and the multiplicities of zero divior by the methods used in the next section.
+For any reflective modular form constructed in this section, it is possible to work out the weight and the multiplicities of zero divisors by the methods used in the next section.